Dash Mihok: Acting

 In 2006, Mihok appeared in the film Hollywoodland and in 2007 in the film, Firehouse Dog.
 In 2008, he played Detective Martin Soap in the film Punisher: War Zone.
 In 2011, Mihok directed a short film called Abby.
 The film stars his sister, Gwen.
 He also directed the 2006 short film called That Guy.

 As part of the 2011 straight-to-video film, Lifted, Mihok and the actor who plays his son in the film, Uriah Shelton, recorded a song called "I Miss You."
 The film features many musical and dance performances by Mihok.
 In 2013, Mihok portrayed the character "Gage" in Payday 2 web series.

 Since 2013, Mihok has co-starred as Brendan "Bunchy" Donovan in the Showtime drama Ray Donovan.
 Bunchy had been sexually abused by a priest as a child and is an alcoholic and has sexual anorexia.
 For the show the cast works out at the Santa Monica, California boxing gym Wild Card West with boxer Rob Garcia.
 Mihok was slated to direct an episode in 2017, as he said he has been directing pilots to prepare.
 He directed the season 7 episode "An Irish Lullaby" which aired December 15, 2019.

 In 2014, he portrayed Whelan, in the horror-thriller film, Before I Wake, co-starring in the Mike Flanagan-directed film Annabeth Gish, Thomas Jane and Kate Bosworth.

 In 2016, Mihok appeared in the film, So B. It, which stars Alfre Woodard, Cloris Leachman, Jacinda Barrett, and John Heard.
 In 2017, Mihok appeared in the independent film, The Girl Who Invented Kissing, as Victor, a man who becomes mentally disabled after being in a car accident.
 He stars opposite Suki Waterhouse and Vincent Piazza, who plays his younger brother.
 In 2017, Mihok played a car salesman in the film Car Dogs, which features Patrick J. Adams, Octavia Spencer, Josh Hopkins, among others.
-In 2022, he played David, an intellectually disabled man, in Wildflower.
+In 2022, he played Derek, an intellectually disabled man, in Wildflower.